jon-harper/OmniBox/docs/index.md

 !!! note
     Prior versions of this page had the Version Stability Guarantee fully in place.
 I have relaxed it until version 1.0 to deprecate M4-mounted parts and to improve the Core design before version 1.0.

-    No reprinting is necessary to use deprecated M4 panels with button head M3 screws (socket head are too small).
+    No reprinting is necessary to use deprecated M4 panels with M3 screws.
 Until version 1.0, component mounts will be issued with STLs for both M3 and M4 screws.

 ### Current Release (Pre-1.0)